samsmithnz/DotNetCensus/README.md

 [![Latest NuGet package](https://img.shields.io/nuget/v/dotnet-census)](https://www.nuget.org/packages/dotnet-census/)
 ![Current Release](https://img.shields.io/github/release/samsmithnz/DotNetCensus/all.svg)

-**A `dotnet` tool to conduct a .NET census - count all of the different .NET versions - on a target directory.**
+**A dotnet [tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools) to conduct a .NET census - count all of the different .NET versions - on a target directory.**

 Ever wanted to understand what your .NET portfolio looks like?
 Do you know what projects are using .NET versions that expired and the amount of technical debt you are managing?
 Or maybe just looking to have more visibility into your .NET portfolio?
 DotNet Census is here to help.

-DotNet Census currently supports versions in:
+DotNet Census currently supports these versions:
 - .NET 5/6/7/etc
 - .NET Core  (including .NET Core 1 and 1.1 project.json formats)
 - .NET Framework (including .NET Framework 3.5 website formats)
 - .NET Standard

 Supports the main .NET languages, including C#, VB.NET, F#, and VB6

-Note that this currently only works on folders.
-In the future it will support GitHub repo scanning too.

 ## To use